cloudkick/whiskey/README.md

 };
 ```

-The problem with this is that if you run tests in parallel (by default Whiskey
+The problem with this is that if you run tests in parallel (`--concurrency` > 1)
-runs with `--concurrency 100` option) and you don't use a custom assert object
+and you don't use a custom assert object which gets passed to each test function,
-which gets passed to each test function, Whiskey can't figure out to which test
-the exception belongs.
-As a consequence, the test is reported as "timeout" and
+Whiskey can't figure out to which test the exception belongs.
+As a consequence,
-the exception is reported as "uncaught".
+the test is reported as "timed out" and the exception is reported as "uncaught".

-The solution for this problem is to run the tests with the `--sequential` option.
+The solution for this problem is to run the tests in sequential mode (drop the
-This will tell Whiskey to run only a single test at once.
+--concurrency option).